© 2020 Baptist Health. All Rights Reserved.

 Try these bone-building exercises

-Exercise can help keep your bones strong and reduce your risk of the bone disease osteoporosis.
+Exercise can help keep your bones strong and reduce your risk of osteoporosis.
+Consider adding these three exercises to your routine:

 Exercises best for strong bones